juin03/CPC357-IOT-Project/report.md

 ### 1.2 Objectives
 The primary goal is to develop a robust prototype that demonstrates the feasibility of remote, predictive maintenance.
 1.  **Monitor Motor Health**: To continuously measure critical parameters (temperature, vibration, and RPM) using the ESP32 microcontroller with high sampling precision.
-2.  **Predict Failures**: To leverage cloud computing (**Google Cloud Run**) to execute machine learning models that detect anomalies and calculate failure probability in real-time.
+2.  **Predict Failures**: To leverage cloud computing (**Google Cloud Compute Engine**) to execute machine learning models that detect anomalies and calculate failure probability in real-time.
 3.  **Real-time Visualization**: To centralize data storage in **Google Firestore** and visualize live telemetry via a responsive web dashboard for remote decision-making.
 4.  **Local & Remote Alerts**: To trigger immediate local warnings (buzzer, **LEDs**) and remote notifications (Telegram) when abnormal behavior is detected to ensure rapid response.